How to make espresso coffee – steps and tips

 Coffee quality criteria

 • Coffee freshness: Use freshly roasted coffee beans – ideally 7-21 days after the roasting date.
-Too fresh coffee (< 7 days) may be too carbonated, too old (> 30 days) will lose aromas.
+Coffee that is too fresh (< 7 days) may not have absorbed the flavors well, and coffee that is too old (> 30 days) will lose its aromas.

 • Water quality: Quality water makes 90% espresso.
 Use filtered water with a mineral content of 150-300 ppm for optimal results.